PhilippeW83440/conv-social-pooling/transformer/README.md

 * https://www.youtube.com/watch?v=S0KakHcj_rs walkthrough above blog post

 ## Tricky parts:
 * Positional Encoding: to be detailed
+  Maybe it is better to learn a positional embedding as done here https://arxiv.org/pdf/1705.03122.pdf
+  In our case we have fixed input lengths anyways, so we can rely on learning
 * Crazy learning rate formula p.7 in the paper: increasing lr linearly during warmup and then decreasing it